Primorsko-Akhtarsk air base: Russo-Ukrainian war

+The 559th Bomber Aviation Regiment deployed here from Morozovsk air base with their Sukhoi Su-34s as part of the Russo-Ukrainian war.

-On 2 July 2023 Russian Telegram channels claimed that Russian air defences had "downed a missile" leaving a 10m deep, 4m wide crater some 200 metres from the runway.
+On 2 July 2023, Russian Telegram channels claimed that Russian air defences had "downed a missile" leaving a 10m deep, 4m wide crater some 200 metres from the runway.
 The airbase is used, according to Ukraine, to launch Shahed-136 type drones and Kalibr missiles.

 Planet Labs satellite imagery from 28 December 2023 of the air base showed decoy fighter jets painted on the hardstand in an apparent deception tactic against Ukrainian attacks.
 Similar painted decoys have been seen at Kirovske and Yeysk air base.

-On 2 August 2025 Ukrainian long-range UAVs attacked and caused fire at the Primorsko-Akhtarsk air base, that is used for storage and launch of Shahed drones.
+On 2 August 2025, Ukrainian long-range UAVs attacked and caused a fire at the base, which was being used for storage and launch of Shahed drones.